 Report All the Data, All the Time

 Reporting the whole calf crop (and CG) is important because genetic predictions improve when complete and accurate performance data is submitted on every calf born in your herd.
-Incomplete or inaccurate data reduces the reliability of each animal’s EPDs.
-In addition to more accurate EPDs, the dam’s production record will be current with the association when a calf is reported each year.
+Incomplete or inaccurate data reduces the reliability of each animal’s EPP.
+In addition to more accurate EPD, the dam’s production record will be current with the association when a calf is reported each year.

 Examples of Ideal Calf Record Reporting

 - If a cow did not calve, report the reason.

 - Every calf should be weighed at birth.

 - Weigh and report the DEAD ones, too.